-Ms. McMillan, the mayor of Orono and a former member of Orono's City Council, planning commission and park commission, joined the Freshwater Society Board in 2010.
-As City Council member, she helped win funding for Big Island Park in Lake Minnetonka and initiated an organics recycling program for citizens interested in reducing waste.
-She is a former director and secretary of the Lake Minnetonka Conservation District, representing Orono in decisions relating to the management of recreational, commercial and riparian uses of the lake.
+Ms. McMillan, former mayor of Orono and serving over 10 years on Orono's City Council, joined the Freshwater board in 2010.
+As a city council member, she helped win funding for Big Island Park in Lake Minnetonka and initiated an organics recycling program for citizens interested in reducing waste.
+She is a former director and secretary of the Lake Minnetonka Conservation District, representing Orono in decisions relating to the management of recreational, commercial, and riparian uses of the lake.
 She is a lifelong amateur ornithologist committed to preserving freshwater habitat for birds.
 She earned a degree in organizational behavior and management from Brown University.

 Ms. Nephew was executive director of Freshwater from 2007 until her retirement in 2013.
 Previously, she was president of the Institute for Environmental Assessment, executive director of the Environmental Resource Council, and executive vice president of the Minnesota Institute of Public Health.
 In these roles, she managed environmental health projects, worked with industry and government, and oversaw environmental health and safety policy for schools and other institutions.
 She holds a bachelor of science degree from Minnesota State University Moorhead and has completed graduate work in public health administration at the University of Wisconsin and the University of Minnesota.